UnnamedCodinGamer/playground-v5fxvcwp/statement.md

 # Notice

 The code below does not pretend to use best practices in programming or MCTS implementation and can be optimized.
-This playground is to be perceived as a proof of concept writeup that demonstrates the working of MCTS.
+This playground is to be perceived as a proof of concept writeup that demonstrates the working of the algorithm.

 # Code